 Tonight, look for Deneb, the brightest star in the constellation Cygnus the Swan.
 The night sky chart at the top of this post presents the view toward the northeast in mid-to-late evening during the month of May.
 It’s the view from mid-northern latitudes.
-It’s by looking in this direction that you can get a good look at the bright star Deneb, which should be visible even in tonight’s moon-drenched skies.

 This star is part of not one but two striking star patterns.
 And it’s one of the most distant stars we can see with the eye alone, well over 1,000 light-years away.